Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

 <p class="firstLetter">Dubbed as the "observer" or the "investigator," Type 5s stand out for their analytical prowess and intellectual depth.
 These individuals often exhibit introverted tendencies, cherishing their time in solitude or with a select few who share their thirst for knowledge.
-Driven by a deep need to comprehend the complexities of the world, Type 5s immerse themselves in their chosen fields, seeking to master the knowledge and skills they find most intriguing.</p>
+Driven by a deep need to comprehend the world's complexities, Type 5s immerse themselves in their chosen fields, seeking to master the knowledge and skills they find most intriguing.</p>

 <br>
 <Carousel type={5} gridDisplay={true}/>